 Members of the Jasione plant genus can be hardy annuals, biennials, or perennials.

-They reach heights of 20 to 30 cm and flower with blue or white pom-pom flowers in the summer.
+They reach heights of 20 to 30 cm (8 to 12 inches) and flower with blue or white pom-pom flowers in the summer.

 Their small size makes them ideal for use at the front of borders or in rock gardens.